barbarafoliv/getting-started-with-python/README.md

 2. The name of the class.
 3. The superclasses, in the form of a tuple.
 4. The attributes of the class, in the form of a dictionary.

+> Note: Metaclasses in Python are classes that define the behavior of other classes.
+Python doesn't allow multiple inheritance from metaclasses, just from one.

+## Django

+Django is a Python framework that makes it easier to create web sites using Python.
+Django is especially helpful for database driven websites.

+### MVT Design Pattern

+Django follows the MVT design pattern (Model View Template).

+- Model - The data you want to present, usually data from a database.
+- View - A request handler that returns the relevant template and content - based on the request from the user.
+- Template - A text file (like an HTML file) containing the layout of the web page, with logic on how to display the data.

+### Virtual Environment

+It is suggested to have a dedicated virtual environment for each Django project, and one way to manage a virtual environment is venv, which is included in Python.

+## Django Views

+Django views are Python functions that takes http requests and returns http response, like HTML documents.
+A web page that uses Django is full of views with different tasks and missions.

+> Note: The name of the view does not have to be the same as the application.

+## SQLite Database

+When we created the Django project, we got an empty SQLite database.
+By default, all Models created in the Django project will be created as tables in this database.